 In this section, we have compared state-of-the-art bounds with our new results for a canonical network with rejoining flows; here are only two options to cut the network, leading to almost the same bounds.
 While the cutting technique can generally be applied in larger networks, it may no longer be an option to simply try all (combinations of) cuts as these generally grow exponentially in the size of the network.
-A clever search for "good" cuts is conceivable - similar to advanced network analysis techniques in deterministic network calculus, for instance using machine learning techniques as in [23] - but left for future work.

-In fact, other strategies to transform a feedforward into a tree-reducible network exist and may lead to more accurate or computationally efficient bounds.
-For example, a so-called unfolding, depicted in Figure 14 for the diamond example.
-Server 0 is duplicated in servers 0 and 0', flow 1
+A clever search for "good" cuts is conceivable - similar to advanced network analysis techniques in deterministic network calculus, for instance using machine learning techniques as in [24] - but left for future work.
+We also remark that besides cutting other approaches exist to transform a general feedforward network into a tree-reducible one such as "unfolding" [5].
+Unfolding achieves tree-reducibility by "cloning" the server at which the rejoining flows had joined first such that their dependent characteristic is preserved.
+Details with respect to the bounding generating function and the analysis can be found in [9].
+For the diamond network, cutting actually outperformed unfolding.
+Yet, in larger networks, the situation is unclear.
+The diamond network is also considered in [31].
+There, it is conjectured that the dependence of the rejoining flows could be upper bounded by the independent case.
+This could potentially play a major role in dealing with dependence.
+Again, we leave this for future work.